canonical/lxd/doc/networks.md

 LXD is restarted.
 Also note this only works if the bridge `dns.mode` is not `none`.

+## IPv6 prefix size
+For optimal operation, a prefix size of 64 is preferred.
+Larger subnets (prefix smaller than 64) should work properly too but aren't typically that useful for SLAAC.

+Smaller subnets while in theory possible when using stateful DHCPv6 for IPv6 allocation aren't properly supported by dnsmasq and may be the source of issue.
+If you must use one of those, static allocation or another standalone RA daemon be used.

 ## Allow DHCP, DNS with Firewalld

 In order to allow instances to access the DHCP and DNS server that LXD runs on the host when using firewalld